 Warm temps and wine sipping go hand in hand.
 Although we love indulging our obsession with vino year-round, there’s something extra special about popping bottles beneath the sun.
 However, not all wines scream to be sipped in the summertime.

 Not sure what we mean?
 Not to worry.
 The simple trifecta to pursue is high minerality, low tannins, and tons of thirst-quenching acid.
-Sunny summer weather screams for something refreshing, and wines with high alcohol / high levels of tannin will certainly bog you down on scorching days.
+Sunny summer weather screams for something refreshing, and wines with high alcohol or high levels of tannin might be too much for scorching days.
 So which regions, varieties, and producers are the best picks?

 We tasted, tested, and spoke with a handful of reputable industry vets to narrow down the best wines to drink for the Summer of 2022.
 Here are our expert picks on the best bottles to pop beneath the sun.

 Clos de la Roilette Fleurie